 - The truck was a box truck.
 Box trucks can present different risks than 18-wheelers.
 However, drivers may still be negligent and serious injuries can result from crashes with delivery trucks, moving trucks, and other small commercial vehicles.

 While each of these truck accident scenarios creates different injury risks, they are all serious.

 And Our Experienced Truck Accident Lawyers Can Help If You’ve Been Hurt in Any of Them

-Our experienced truck accident attorneys will consider the type of collision that you were in as part of your investigation into the cause of your truck accident.
+Our Iowa truck accident attorneys will consider the type of collision that you were in as part of your investigation into the cause of your truck accident.
 Once we determine who caused your truck accident then we will fight hard to get you the fair and just recovery that you deserve from that party.

 Your time to file a case and to pursue a legal recovery is limited by law.
 Accordingly, we encourage you to learn more about your rights as soon as possible.
 That can start as early as today!
-Contact us online or call us directly at 800.800.5678 to schedule your free, no-obligation consultation at our Cedar Rapids, Des Moines, or Quad Cities office.
+Contact us online or call us directly at 800.800.5678 to schedule your free, no-obligation consultation at our Cedar Rapids, Des Moines, or Davenport office.